Skip to Content

 How can I make spinach tasty?

-Mix-Ins: Spinach wraps are a great way to include sun-dried tomatoes, pesto, or roasted peppers for flavored wraps.
+Mix-Ins: Spinach wraps are a great way to include sun-dried tomatoes, pistachio pesto, or roasted peppers for flavored wraps.

 How much protein is in a spinach wrap?